 - “When a man is getting better he understands more and more clearly the evil that is still left in him.
 When a man is getting worse he understands his own badness less and less.
 A moderately bad man knows he is not very good: a thoroughly bad man thinks he is all right.
 This is common sense, really.
 You understand sleep when you are awake, not while you are sleeping.
 You can see mistakes in arithmetic when your mind is working properly: while you are making them you cannot see them.
 You can understand the nature of drunkenness when you are sober, not when you are drunk.
 Good people know about both good and evil: bad people do not know about either.” – C.S.
 Lewis, Mere Christianity

-Gregg Vanourek is a writer, teacher, facilitator, and speaker on leadership and personal development.
+Gregg Vanourek is a writer, teacher, speaker, and coach on leadership and personal development.
 He is co-author of three books, including Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (co-authored with his father, Bob Vanourek) and LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose and passion).
-Check out his Leadership Derailers Assessment, his Traps Test (Common Traps of Living), or sign up for their newsletter.